The Dreamer

 Director of Manna Home Age 30

 In my mid-fifties and no longer in ministry, God was going to draw a line in the sand with my own family.
 Myself and my brothers were going to be tested.
 God was going to cause this timid, silent one to speak up to those family members who indulged in sinful behavior all their lives.
-Those family members whose pride and arrogance was keeping them from bearing fruit that is keeping with repentance.
-For the scripture says, you will know them by their fruit.
+Those family members whose pride and arrogance would bring disgrace to the family.
+The unfaithful are trapped by evil desires.
+They would in the end be brought down by their own wickedness.
+Proverbs 11:2, 5.

 Like Pharaoh in Exodus 14, the Lord would harden the hearts of my two brothers, and they would pursue me in order to destroy me; not in body, but to destroy me in spirit and to break me until I would submit and comply to all their evil doings; to become their slave.
 Doing only what they desired.